 As per Validity Resource Centre, it has been researched and analyzed that more than two billion emails sent within the year 2019-2020 to millions of senders from over a variety of industries were either delivered to spam boxes or were altogether undelivered or blocked.

-- Further Reading – Best Double opt-in Email Examples
+- Further Reading – Best Double Opt-in Email Examples

 4. Simplify the unsubscription process

-If you are requesting your users to subscribe to your website or blog, then you should also simplify the opting-out process.
+If you are requesting your users to subscribe to your website or blog, then you should also simplify the opt-out process.
 Your recipients are burdened with emails every day and often they get irritated with the influx of emails coming to their inbox.
-This leads them to unsubscribe from a series of emails that they do want to receive anymore.
+This leads them to unsubscribe from a series of emails that they do not want to receive anymore.

 So, it is always a good idea to allow your recipients to unsubscribe anytime they wish.
 Else, they may mark your email spam or block it which can affect the reputation score of your email server.